 For Suunto 5 watch to automatically track all these details, you’ll have to set your regular bed time.
 I’m unsure if it was because of the time set but, I’ve had occasions when Suunto 5 recorded me sleeping when I was merely reading before bed.

-Data review of recorded activities, or review of the daily tracked stats can be done effectively right on the Suunto 5’s small display.
+Data review of recorded activities, or review of the daily tracked stats can be done on the Suunto 5’s small display albeit painfully.

-While that should suffice for that quick post-activity preview, details should be pored over on the Suunto app after the watch syncs.
+While that should suffice for that quick post-activity preview, details can be pored over on the Suunto app after the watch completes syncing.

 For recorded activity details, you’d have to use the Suunto app since the Suunto 5 can’t sync with the Movescount app nor the Movescount platform.